 The US company registration procedure will consist in:

-Foreign investors interested in opening a company in the city-state can contact our company registration agents in Singapore for assistance.
+Foreign investors who want to open a company in Singapore can contact our company formation agents for assistance.